top of page

 Only 7.9% of local searches trigger an AI Overview today.
 That's the smallest share of any major query category.
 Google appears to be cautious about generating summaries for queries where local pack accuracy matters.

-So if your customers are searching things like "barber shop near me" or "dentist Austin," most of the time they're still seeing the map pack first.
+So if your customers are searching things like "barber shop near me" or "coffee shop Austin," most of the time they're still seeing the map pack first.

 That share is climbing, though.
 The same 2026 data shows AI Overview appearance rates growing across local, especially for comparison queries ("best...", "top...", "...vs...").
 The owner-operator who waits until 30% of their searches trigger an AI Overview to start adapting will be late.

-Businesses with fewer than 20 reviews across major platforms (Google, Yelp, Facebook) are at a significant disadvantage.
-AI Overviews want some baseline of social proof before citing.
+A business with very few reviews across the major platforms (Google, Yelp, Facebook) is at a disadvantage.
+AI summaries lean on some baseline of social proof before they name a business.

 The three things that decide what an AI Overview says about your business